Teslafly/Dead-OpenBMS-dead/README.md

 * Connectors for an LCD Display and Current Sensor
 * implement Coulomb Counting?
 * mosfet contactor driver. also driver for a buck power supply for onboard 12V wen vehicle is turned on.
+* sd card slot or extra EEprom for datalogging
+* 2 current sensor inputs. one for charging, one for the motor.
+* throttle inuts / outputs. analog or pwm input as well as output. will cut out throttle of a fault is detected. (can also transform an analog input to a pwm output for rc ESC's )

 Daughter Board Features / goals
 ===========